kddubey/cappr/README.md

 Note that a few small transformers will be downloaded to your computer.

-If a code change could affect statistical performance, then additionally test statistical performance by running an appropriate demo in [`demos`](https://github.com/kddubey/cappr/tree/main/demos).
+Sometimes I get paranoid about bigger code changes.
+So consider additionally testing statistical performance by running an appropriate demo in [`demos`](https://github.com/kddubey/cappr/tree/main/demos).